kallaway/100-days-of-code/r1-log.md

 Today's Progress: Studying C# and reading about desktop app, console apps, windows forms and windows services.
 Studied so much for the exam but couldn't pass.
 I am checking the things that I don'y know very well.

 Feelings: These days are not going well, I have always ache around my eyes and it's hurting so much.
 Also, I have some internal problems, different responsibilities.
 However, today I finished my library book, I squeezed 6 hours of listening in one day.
 I noticed I need to wait for 10 months to get the book and I decided to finish all today.
 Good that it finished, it was really moving and interesting.

+Day 87: February 28, 2020

+Today's Progress: Today, I signed up for itProTv, and watched web apis, and html, css, bootstrap classes.
+I didn't finish yet.

+Feelings: These days are passing so stressful because of a problem and waiting to see what will happen for next week.
+I am trying to relax; but it's hard.
+I need to also study Microsoft resources before exam.